renesens/renesens/README.md

-## Hi, I'm Renata :wave:
+## Hi, there :wave:

-### The QA Engineer profession attracts me because of its important role in software development and the variety of tools I use in my work.
-I enjoy poking around in programs and applications and finding flaws in them.
+My name is Renata and I'm a QA Engineer.
+This repo represents my skillsets.

 ### Follow Me: